learn-co-curriculum/uci-mod-1-crafting-html-docs/README.md

 ## Define the Document Type Tag: `<doctype>`

-In the following steps we're going to create an HTML file.
+In the following steps, we're going to create an HTML file.
 You might want to use your Sandbox and type along.

 We'd like to introduce you to a new tag, a tag that defines the _entire_ HTML document.
-Its called the `doctype` tag.
+It's called the `doctype` tag.
 The HTML standard says that all HTML documents begin with a "doctype declaration" tag.
-It should go very first.
+It should go first.

 If one is missing, most browsers pretend one is there, but you should always be explicit and define it yourself.